machindo/integro/apps/docs/index.md

 hero:
   name: "Integro"
   text: "Seamless API integration with E2E integrity."
-  tagline: Convert your app into an API server+client with end-to-end type safety in just 2 lines.
+  tagline: Convert your functions into an API server with just 1 line of code.
   actions:
     - theme: brand
       text: What is integro?